lucaong/cubdb/FAQ.md

   * Persisting configuration and preferences

-  * Data logging and storage of metrics or time serieses
+  * Data logging and storage of metrics or time series

   * Local database for application data